joebailey26/TV-Shows/readme.md

 I like to keep track of the TV Shows I watch.
 I used to do this in a Word Document and manually go to IMDb and check whether the show was running or had been canceled and then add the TV Show to my personal calendar.
 I decided to build an app that would do this for me.

-The app queries the [Episodate API](https://www.episodate.com/api) when you perform a search and stores the added TV Show in a Fauna Database (This is a mocked API call for the public version.
-No data is saved to Fauna, only in local storage).
+The app queries the [Episodate API](https://www.episodate.com/api) when you perform a search and stores the added TV Show in a [D1 Database](https://www.cloudflare.com/en-gb/develop-platform/d1/).

-You can also directly input the Episodate ID of the TV Show to add it to the Fauna Database.

-On initial load, the app queries the API which queries the Fauna Database for all currently watching TV Shows and fetches information on them from the Episodate API.
-This initial load is stored in Local Storage so as to not run into too many request issues with the Episodate API.
+The app is built with Nuxt 3, so server functions can be deployed to [Cloudflare Pages](https://pages.cloudflare.com/).
+Nitro takes care of packaging everything up into Workers.

+On initial load, the app queries D1 for all TV Shows associated with your user.
+Only the show ID is stored in D1.
+We use some middleware that searches [Workers KV](https://www.cloudflare.com/en-gb/develop-platform/workers-kv/) for the key of the Show.
+Stored along with that key is a response from the Episodate API containing the show's information.
+The KV store has a TTL of 8 hours, which ensures we periodically fetch the latest info, without spamming the API and hitting rate limits.
+If the show is not in KV, then we send a request to the Episodate API and store it.

 The TV show is green for currently airing.
 Red for canceled/finished.
 And has no color for shows that haven't announced new episodes yet.

-You can then export all of the episodes set in the future to an iCal file which you can import into any calendar software.

-There is also a live calendar link available in the API for calendar software that accepts an iCal URL.
+There is a live calendar link available so you can sync with services like Google Calendar.

-This app is deployed on [Cloudflare Pages](https://pages.cloudflare.com/) and the API uses [Cloudflare Workers](https://workers.cloudflare.com/) and [Workers KV](https://www.cloudflare.com/en-gb/products/workers-kv/).

 ## Develop